snlucas/typescript-review/types/types.md

 1. **Union Types**:
    - Write a function called `printId` that takes a parameter `id` which can be either a number or a string.
-If the `id` is a number, it should log "Your ID is: {id}".
+If the `id` is a number, it should log "LOG ID: {id}".
 If the `id` is a string, it should log "Your ID is: {id}".
    - Test the function with various types of input values to ensure it works correctly.

 2. **Type Aliases**: